Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/II. Folder-Redirection Properties.md

    📂 `User Configuration > Policies > Windows Settings > Folder Redirection > Documents`

 2. Set the **Target folder location** to:
-   `Create a folder for each user under the root path`
+   `Create a folder specifically for the IT-Security Team under the root path`

 3. Specified the **Root Path**:
    `\\WINSERVER2025\RedirectionFolder$`